A domain name is the identity of a business online.

 Well, you can always contact the owner directly and make an offer.
 Sometimes they may bite, other times they may not.
 But you’ll never know until you ask.

-The plus side of this is that many webmasters don’t realize the true value of their domains, so they are willing to part with it for a decent amount of money.
+The plus side of this is that many webmasters don’t realize the true value of their domains, so they are willing to part with them for a decent amount of money.

 Tool for Finding/Buying Good Auctioned Domains